Oscar Garza

 Defendants: Adversary Proceedings

-• In re Tribune Co.
-Fraudulent Conveyance Litigation: He was lead counsel to the Chandler Trusts for over a decade, wherein he represented (a) the Tribune Company’s largest shareholders (Chandler Trust #1 and #2), (b) three former members of the Tribune Company board of directors and (c) a significant number of sub-trusts in various litigation involving fraudulent transfer (the Tribune plaintiffs sought to recover in excess of $8 billion from shareholders based on fraudulent transfer grounds alone), breach of fiduciary duty and other claims arising from the buyout of the Tribune Company that allegedly led to its chapter 11 cases pending in the Southern District of New York.
-The claims against his clients were being asserted by both the Tribune litigation trustee and individual Tribune creditors.
-Ultimately, all claims against all of Mr. Garza’s clients were dismissed by the District Court and those dismissals were subsequently affirmed by the Second Circuit Court of Appeals.
-All of plaintiffs’ requests for certiorari from the United States Supreme Court (from both the litigation trustee and the individual creditors) were ultimately denied (the final denial of certiorari occurring in February 2022).
+- In re Tribune Co.
+Fraudulent Conveyance Litigation: He was lead counsel to the Chandler Trusts for over a decade, wherein he represented (a) the Tribune Company’s largest shareholders (Chandler Trust #1 and #2), (b) three former members of the Tribune Company board of directors and (c) a significant number of sub-trusts in various litigation involving fraudulent transfer (the Tribune plaintiffs sought to recover in excess of $8 billion from shareholders based on fraudulent transfer grounds alone), breach of fiduciary duty and other claims arising from the buyout of the Tribune Company.
+Ultimately, all claims against all of Mr. Garza’s clients were dismissed by the District Court and those dismissals were subsequently affirmed by the Second Circuit Court of Appeals and undisturbed by the United States Supreme Court.

 Plaintiff: Adversary Proceedings

-• Commercial Money Center – Bankruptcy Trustee Litigation: He was lead counsel to the Chapter 7 Trustee (Richard M. Kipperman) in the cases of Commercial Money Center, Inc., and Commercial Servicing Company which was pending in San Diego, California.
-The Trustee litigation included (i) characterizing transfers of lease assets and transferred assets as secured loans (rather than true sales) (ii) determining that the recipient of the transfers did not properly perfect its security interests, and (iii) avoiding any transfers related to the unperfected security interests pursuant to the Trustee’s strong-arm powers.
-The litigation included argument related to recharacterization and the proper identification of collateral under Article 9 of the Uniform Commercial Code.
-The arguments were before the Bankruptcy Court in the Southern District of California and the Ninth Circuit Bankruptcy Appellate Panel.
+- Commercial Money Center – Bankruptcy Trustee Litigation: He was lead counsel to the Chapter 7 Trustee (Richard M. Kipperman) in the cases of Commercial Money Center, Inc., and Commercial Servicing Company which was pending in San Diego, California.
+The litigation included argument related to recharacterization and the proper identification of collateral under Article 9 of the Uniform Commercial Code before the Ninth Circuit Bankruptcy Appellate Panel.

 Debtor Representations / Co-Plan Proponent